ahmederaoui/design-pattern-for-agents-management/README.md

-# Design Patterns and Aspect-Oriented Programming Exam
+# Design Patterns and Aspect-Oriented Programming

 ## Overview
 Develop an application for managing agents and their transactions.
 Key patterns and concepts include: